Pleased to meet you.

 Users are invited to report bugs and offer suggestions via the NTP Bug Reporting Procedures page.

 Background information on computer network time synchronization is on the Executive Summary - Computer Network Time Synchronization page.
 Discussion on new features and interoperability with previous NTP versions is on the NTP Version 4 Release Notes page.
 Background information, bibliography and briefing slides suitable for presentations are on the Network Time Synchronization Research Project page.
-Additional information is at the NTP web site.

 Was this page helpful?